How to Identify First Pressing Vinyl Records | Collector’s Guide

 What Is a First Pressing?

-1. Better Sound (Sometimes)
+1. Better Sound Quality (Sometimes)

-2. Historical Value
+2. Historical and Cultural Value

 3. Rarity and Prestige